 Work with Groovy code in the editor

-When you work with Groovy code in the editor, Aqua offers you various code completion, refactoring, inspection, and Groovy intention actions that help you write code faster and easier.
+When you work with Groovy code in the editor, IntelliJ IDEA offers you various code completion, refactoring, inspection, and Groovy intention actions that help you write code faster and easier.

-To let Aqua complete a statement for you, press Control+Shift+Enter.
+To let IntelliJ IDEA complete a statement for you, press Ctrl+Shift+Enter.
 Statement Completion will automatically add the missing parentheses, brackets, braces and the necessary formatting.

 The Postfix Completion feature lets you transform an already typed expression to another one, based on the postfix you type after a dot.

-Aqua offers a comprehensive set of automated code refactorings that lead to significant productivity gains when used correctly.
+IntelliJ IDEA offers a comprehensive set of automated code refactorings that lead to significant productivity gains when used correctly.
 Firstly, don't bother selecting anything before you apply a refactoring.
-Aqua is smart enough to figure out what statement you're going to refactor, and only asks for confirmation if several choices are possible.
+IntelliJ IDEA is smart enough to figure out what statement you're going to refactor, and only asks for confirmation if several choices are possible.